 National Public School, Banashankari does not have any branches in and around Uttarahalli.
-ADMISSION OPEN ONLY FOR GRADE-11 (limited seats) for the Academic Year 2024-25.
+Admissions are open for Pre-KG, LKG, Grade-1 and Grade-11 (Science & Commerce) for the Academic Year 2025-26.

 Educate your Kids about Good Touch and Bad touch